OnyiaIkenna/Text_summarizer/README.md

 Read the summary right inside the app

 How It Works

-The GUI is made with Tkinter (Python’s built-in UI library).
+The GUI is made with Tkinter (Python's built-in UI library).

 I used NLTK (Natural Language Toolkit) for:

 Breaking text into sentences (punkt tokenizer)

-Removing common words (stopwords) so they don’t affect scoring
+Removing common words (stopwords) so they don't affect scoring

 For summarizing, I used Sumy’s LexRank algorithm.